fingerprintjs/aev/README.md

 # Android Application Environment Verification API

-<small><i>currently in beta - API may change</i></small>
+Android library to verify application environments.

-A library for security verification of application environments.
+Make sure every API call from a device is safe and trusted.

-Check whether your app runs on a rooted or emulated device.
+Instantly detects rooted devices or emulators.

 The library sends a set of signals to the server.